The best smartwatches for nurses offer several features useful to these healthcare professionals.

 Why does every nurse have an Apple Watch?

 It’s not uncommon to see fellow nurse colleagues wearing Apple Watches.
-Having a clock that can act as a timer, or alarm, and keep you informed of new notifications at a glance is a game-changer for busy people.
-And as a nurse, you are likely to be one of the busiest people around!
+A clock that can act as a time or alarm and inform you of new notifications at a glance is a game-changer for busy people.
+And as a nurse, you are likely to be one of the most active people!

-For certain occupations where you use your hands a lot, it is easier to read the watch from the inside of your wrist.
-Although this is no longer the case with modern technology, nurses have traditionally worn a watch on the inside of their wrist to make it easier to time the time while taking a pulse.
+Reading the watch from the inside of your wrist is easier for certain occupations where you use your hands often.
+Although this is no longer the case with modern technology, nurses have traditionally worn the look on their wrists to make it easier to time the time while taking a pulse.

 How to read the nurse watch?